QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 * :math:`\hat{p}_b` is the amount type :math:`b` investors are willing to pay for the asset

-We'll explain these values and how they are calculated one row at a time
+We'll explain these values and how they are calculated one row at a time.

 Single Belief Prices
 --------------------

-We’ll start by pricing the asset under homogeneous beliefs
+We’ll start by pricing the asset under homogeneous beliefs.

 (This is the case treated in :doc:`the lecture <../multi_agent_models/markov_asset>` on asset pricing with finite Markov states)

-Suppose that there is only one type of investor, either of type :math:`a` or :math:`b`, and that this investor always "prices the asset"
+Suppose that there is only one type of investor, either of type :math:`a` or :math:`b`, and that this investor always "prices the asset".

-Let :math:`p_h = \begin{bmatrix} p_h(0) \cr p_h(1) \end{bmatrix}` be the equilibrium price vector when all investors are of type :math:`h`
+Let :math:`p_h = \begin{bmatrix} p_h(0) \cr p_h(1) \end{bmatrix}` be the equilibrium price vector when all investors are of type :math:`h`.

 The price today equals the expected discounted value of tomorrow's dividend and tomorrow's price of the asset: